-How To Install A Heavy Wood Mantel
+How To Install A Mantel On A Stone Fireplace

-- Cut rebar rods to size, fill drill holes in stone with Fuz It liquid nails and install rebar rods into the stone (see image below for steps)
+- Cut rebar rods to size, fill drill holes in stone with Fuz It liquid nails and install rebar rods into the stone (see image below for steps).

 Be sure to wipe any liquid nail drips off your fireplace.